About Black History Month

-Black History Month is an annual event held nationally every October, and is a major cultural celebration in Britain.
-It raises awareness of African and Caribbean history and cultural heritage, and highlights achievements and contributions that Black people have made to British Society.
+Black History Month is an annual event held nationally every October and is a major cultural celebration in Britain.
+It raises awareness of African and Caribbean history and cultural heritage, highlights achievements and contributions that Black people have made to British Society.

-There are more events being held each year, which provide unique opportunities celebrate and share African and Caribbean history, as well as to educate and discuss the role that black people have played in shaping the history of the world.
-It provides role models, and highlights the positive aspects of ethnic diversity.
-Most of London’s councils and an increasing number of organisations now get involved.
+There are more events being held each year which provide unique opportunities celebrate and share African and Caribbean history, as well as to educate and discuss the role that black people have played in shaping the history of the world.
+It provides role models and highlights the positive aspects of ethnic diversity.
+Most of London’s councils and an increasing number of organisations now get involved hosting local events.

 Click here for 2016 UK Black History Months Events